-2019 Renault Clio revealed: supermini gets fresh look and new tech
+2019 Renault Clio unveiled: supermini gets fresh look and new tech

-The 2019 Renault Clio has been revealed ahead of its global debut at the upcoming Geneva Motor Show.
+The 2019 Renault Clio has been unveiled at the Geneva Motor Show.
 It’ll be available from the autumn, priced from around £14,000.

 Per Month, INC VAT

-That said, there’s now a headlight design that’s been borrowed from the larger Megane and incorporates LED headlights that are standard across the range.
-The rear door handles have also been moved to the door pillar providing a sleeker look at the side.
+Other changes include LED headlights that are standard across the range, while the rear door handles have also been moved to the door pillar providing a sleeker look at the side.

 At the rear, the taillights mirror the C-Shape light signature, while a thinner third brake light is now at the top of the rear window.
 It’ll be available in several new body colours including Celadon Blue and Valencia Orange (pictured).